 These classes provide a practical aspect to some of the teaching for Paper 4.
+In light of the pandemic, we are not currently able to confirm when these practical classes will take place.

 Chronometric Dating

 The class will be based mainly around radiocarbon and luminescence dating.
 Students will be shown the main laboratories and instruments used in these two techniques.